Policies & Procedures

-It’s important that children use the crosswalk and the path only.
-Before and after school, there are crossing guards at the intersections of: Lincoln Ave. and Fifth Ave., Lincoln Ave. and Fourth Ave., Lincoln Ave. and Third Ave., and Fifth St. and Third.
-Always use the crosswalk!
+Before and after school, there are crossing guards at the intersections of: Lincoln Ave. and Fifth Ave., Lincoln Ave. and Fourth Ave., Lincoln Ave. and Third Ave., and 5th St. and Second Ave.
+Always use the crosswalk and listen to the crossing guards!

 Absence from School